Harry-Hopkinson/openrct2-peep-remover/README.md

 ## Thanks

-- Many thanks to Bassie - firstly I used their Flex UI library.
+- Many thanks to Bassie - for their Flex UI library.
 You can find it [here](https://github.com/Basssiiie/OpenRCT2-FlexUI).
 - Many thanks to KatieZeldaKat for their [plugin template](https://github.com/KatieZeldaKat/openrct2-typescript-plugin-template).